 Deliberate practice is the key to the development of clinical competence.
 Deliberate practice involves repetitive performance of skills in a focused domain and is coupled with rigorous assessment that provides learners with feedback so they may improve their next performance (Ericsson, 2004).
 Learners may make, detect, and correct patient care errors without adverse consequences (Issenberg et al. 2005), while instructors can focus on learners, not patients.
 Education in a controlled environment allows instructors to focus on 'teachable moments' without distraction and take full advantage of learning opportunities.

-Corequisite: NU 100, NU 101
+Prerequisite: Successful admission into the LPN Program Corequisite: NU 100, NU 101